argonne-lcf/dlio_benchmark/docs/source/profiling.rst

 Profiling
 ==========================
-We have a built in support for iostat and DLIO profiler for I/O profiling.
+We have a built in support for iostat and DFTracer for I/O profiling.
 Below are instructions on how to use the two profiling tools in `DLIO`.

 iostat profiling
 ---------------------